Workday Mindfulness Exercises for Short Resets

 Shoulders-jaw-breath release

-Lift the shoulders slightly, release them, then unclench the jaw.
+Raise the shoulders a fraction, let them drop, and soften the muscles around the mouth.
 Take three ordinary breaths.
-Notice whether the next inhale moves the chest, belly, or ribs.
+Notice whether the next inhale is easiest to feel in the chest, belly, or sides of the ribs.

 Closing the eyes is optional and may not feel appropriate in every workplace.
 These practices support attention and body awareness; they are not medical treatment for eye strain.
 For more on digital overload, use mindfulness for screen fatigue.